7hekaka/newcytosim/doc/code/validation.md

 	--------------------------------------------------endocytosis.cym
 	 0.00 sec
 	> Aborting since the config file specifies a different dimensionality:
 	> Cytosim was compiled with DIM=2 but the config specifies `dim=3'

-This is a simulation that is specifically built for 3D, and the code compiled in 2D will bail out.
+If the config specifies 'dim=3', and the code was compiled for 2D, it will abort at the first read for the config file.

-In case of errors, the files in each subfolder `_*` can be examined:
+In case of errors, the files in each subfolder `run_*` can be examined:

 - standard output `out.txt` and standard error `err.txt`
 - and the log file `messages.out`

-### C. Visually checking the results
+## D. Visually checking the results

 2. Visually examine the resutls of the simulations.